Suggested links

 Benefits of Working During Recovery

 Working during recovery can help you connect with others and form new social connections.
-By interacting with coworkers and participating in team activities, you can build relationships and find support from others.
+Interacting with coworkers and participating in team activities can build relationships and help you find support from others.

-If you lost social connections due to your addiction, having a supportive network of people can be essential in maintaining sobriety and finding success in recovery.
+If you lose social connections due to your addiction, having a supportive network of people can be essential in maintaining sobriety and finding success in recovery.

 Increased Self-Control and Discipline

-By adhering to a schedule and meeting deadlines, you can learn to manage your time and prioritize your responsibilities.
+Adhering to a schedule and meeting deadlines can help you learn to manage your time and prioritize your responsibilities.

 This practice can help you develop self-control and discipline—valuable skills for maintaining sobriety and achieving success in all areas of your life.